Pontic Greek music: Folk music in the modern day

-The Greek Orthodox population of the Pontos had to leave their traditional lands during the Greek genocide and subsequent population exchange in the early 1910s–1920s.
+The Greek Orthodox population of the Pontos had to leave their traditional lands during the Greek genocide and subsequent population exchange in the 1910s and 1920s.
 Most resettled in Greece.
 As a result, their musical styles naturally diverged from those of the Muslim Pontic Turks, who remained in the area.

 In Turkey

-Some Black Sea Turks still speak Romeika and use traditional Black Sea instruments.
+Some Black Sea Turks speak Romeika and use traditional Black Sea instruments.
 For example, Merve Tanrıkulu, a Turkish singer from Trabzon, released an original Romeika-language lullaby in 2019.
 The title is Romeika ninni, literally "Romeika lullaby."
-Sinan Karlıdağ accompanied her, providing the lyra (kemençe) music.
+Sinan Karlıdağ accompanied her, playing the lyra (kemençe).
 Tanrıkulu told a local news outlet that she recorded the lullaby in order to keep the culture of her region alive.
 She speaks the highly endangered Ophitic dialect of Romeika.

 Apolas Lermi is a singer and guitarist from Trabzon.
 His birth name is Abdurrahman Lermi, but he goes by the stage name Apolas, for the Greek god of music Apollo.
 His albums include music in both Turkish and Romeika.
-Lermi says he received death threats after including Romeika-language songs on his 2011 album Kalandar ("January," literally the month of caroling).
-Despite the threats, he kept performing music in Romeika.
+Lermi says he received death threats after including Romeika-language songs on his 2011 album Kalandar.
+He continued to perform music in Romeika afterward.
 In 2016, Lermi released an album titled Romeika, composed entirely of Pontic Greek songs.
 He has also performed duets with Greek singers such as Pela Nikolaidou.

 In the diaspora

-Some famous lyra players who emigrated from Pontos during the exchange went on to record music while in Greece.
-Many were from Trapezounta and the surrounding area.
-They helped to preserve Pontian musical tradition abroad and publicize it for a larger audience.

-The lyra is historically played outdoors.
-Today, among the diaspora, playing indoors is more common.
+Some lyra players who emigrated from Pontos during the population exchange went on to record music while in Greece.
+Many were from Trabzon and the surrounding area.
+They preserved Pontian musical tradition and publicized it for a larger audience.
+While the lyra is historically played outdoors, in the 21st century, playing indoors is more common.
 As a side effect, lyras are becoming larger to produce music that is lower in pitch compared to historical lyras.
 Modern Pontic music in Greece has been heavily influenced by traditional Greek music styles, such as rebetiko.
-Some prominent lyra players, notably Giorgos "Gogos" Petridis, also learned to play the bouzouki, which influenced their lyra playing.
+Some prominent lyra players, such as Giorgos "Gogos" Petridis, also learned to play the bouzouki, which influenced their lyra playing.

-New Romeika songs came about after the creation of the diaspora.
+Musicians in the diaspora continued to write new songs in Romeika.
 One such song is Tim batrída'm éxasa, in English I Lost My Homeland.
-The song title refers to the sense of loss many refugees felt after the population exchange in the early 1920s.
-The song includes many components of traditional Pontian folk music: vocal vibrato, repetition, and singing with lyra accompaniment.
+The song title refers to the sense of loss refugees felt after the population exchange in the early 1920s.

 Since the 1970s, the Neopontiaki genre has emerged.
 This Neopontic music emerged from the nightclub scenes; it combines traditional Pontian instruments like the lyra with other instruments, like synthesizers, drum kits, and electric guitars.
 Neopontic has become a catch-all term for Pontian music that is not traditional.

 In popular culture

-Some radio stations, mostly in Greece, play Pontic music.
+Some radio stations, mostly in Greece, play Pontian music.